Future14473/JARGON/README.md

 PFAQ (predicted frequently asked questions):
 -
-##### 1. If there already exists several robotics libraries and things on the internet publicly available now.
+##### 1. There already exists several robotics libraries and things on the internet publicly available now.
 Why do you want to go through the trouble of making your own version that might not be as great?

 A few reasons:
-   - This is a personal project as much as it is a team/public project.
-I like designing things my own way and seeing how they turn out and learning from the experience, and its not the same thing as stealing someone else's code, or using it.
    - I try to invent new things and learn things from scratch rather than imitate whats already there.
     Therefore, my version is subjectively better.
-   - This library contains a lot more subjectively useful features than all the other applicable ones I see on the internets
+   - This library contains a lot more subjectively useful features than all the other applicable ones I see on the internet
    - One of the goals is to also try to clarify some of the complexity in these systems to make it more understandable, so to inspire more interest in some of these subjects to others
    - Friendly competition and bragging rights